Snehanshu03/Automated-Classification-of-Iris-Flower-Species/README.md

 1. **Loading the Dataset**

-   * The built-in Iris dataset from `scikit-learn` is loaded.
+   * Use `scikit-learn` to load the built-in Iris dataset.

 2. **Data Preparation**

    * Features: Sepal length, Sepal width, Petal length, Petal width
-   * Target: Species name (mapped from numeric labels for readability)
+   * Target: Species name (mapped from numeric labels).

 3. **Data Splitting**

-   * Dataset is split into **training** and **testing** sets.
+   * Train/Test split for evaluation.

 4. **Model Training**

-   * A **Decision Tree Classifier** is trained on the training data.
+   * Train a **Decision Tree Classifier** on the training data.

 5. **Model Evaluation**

-   * Accuracy score and classification report are generated for test data.
+   * Accuracy score and classification report for performance metrics.

 6. **Prediction**

-   * Model predicts the species of a new, unseen Iris flower from its measurements.
+   * Predict the species of a new Iris flower from its measurements.

 ---